43vaibhav/OverLoad_Ware-_Labs-VaibhavAdhikari/README.md

 🐍 Python Developer Internship Tasks – Owl AI

-This repository contains the tasks completed as part of the Python Developer Internship selection process at Owl AI.
+A collection of hands-on tasks completed to strengthen Python fundamentals, backend development skills, and real-world problem-solving, as part of the Python Developer Internship tasks at Owl AI.

+📖 Overview

+This repository documents my approach and implementations for multiple tasks assigned during the Owl AI internship process.
-The objective of these tasks was to strengthen Python fundamentals, understand real-world applications, and build hands-on development experience across documentation, web development, CLI tools, and APIs.
+The focus was on understanding Python beyond syntax — covering documentation, web interfaces, command-line tools, and RESTful APIs.

+🧩 Task Breakdown
-📌 Task 1: Research on the Python Developer Role
+📝 Task 1: Python Developer Role – Research & Documentation
-📄 Objective
+🎯 Objective

-To create a detailed 3-page PDF explaining the responsibilities, scope, and real-world relevance of a Python Developer.
+Create a 3-page PDF explaining the role, responsibilities, and scope of a Python Developer in the modern tech ecosystem.

-🧠 Content Covered

-Overview
+📚 Key Sections Covered

-Role of a Python Developer
+Role & responsibilities of a Python Developer

-Importance of Python in the tech industry
+Importance of Python in the industry

-Tools & Frameworks
+Popular tools and frameworks:

 Django